opengeospatial/ets-sensorml20/README.md

 ### Scope

-This test suite validates the instances of SenorML 2.0.
+This test suite validates the instances of SensorML 2.0.

 Visit the [project documentation website](http://opengeospatial.github.io/ets-sensorml20/) for more information, including the API documentation.